ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 First, copy the configuration Zip file to node B and download/copy a fresh RavenDB server folder.
 In **Windows**, start RavenDB using the `run.ps1` script.
 In **Linux**, use the `start.sh` script.

-This time, we will choose to continue the cluster setup.
+This time we will choose to continue the cluster setup.

 ![Figure 9.
 Continue Setup](images/setup/10.png)